The demand for people who ‘sit’ for free in exchange for accommodation is at an all-time high as world-wide, people leave home in droves.

 House sitters want insights into the home they’ll be living in, and the immediate area.

-Do you live in a one-bedroom apartment in a busy city, family home in a sleepy suburb, country cottage on a remote farm, or converted castle in the French countryside?
-If there is no parking available near your home, mention this.
-If your home has internal security cameras, state this.
+Do you live in a one-bedroom apartment in a busy city, family home in a sleepy suburb, country cottage on a remote farm, converted castle in the French countryside or beside the seaside?

 Let potential sitters know about your local area and nearby facilities.
 If it’s a long way to the closest shop, mention this in your ad.
 If there are great walks or natural attractions nearby, say so.